 Red salt is essentially the same as pink salt, but pink salt has less of the alaea clay.
 The result is less mineral in flavor allowing the salt itself to shine.
 Less clay also means less moisture, so the salt won’t melt.
 Instead, it stays rocky and shatters in a satisfying way when bitten into.

-Pink and red Hawaiian salts are also becoming very popular for use in confections.
+Alaea Red Hawaiian Sea Salt is also becoming very popular for use in confections.
 Often, it is paired with chocolate to intensify the bitter and sweet flavors.

 |Ingredients||Natural pacific sea salt, premium baked Hawaiian red Alaea clay.|